-C17 To the extent permitted by paragraph C8, for contracts with direct participation features an entity shall determine the contractual service margin or loss component of the liability for remaining coverage at the transition date as:

-- (a) the total fair value of the underlying items at that date; minus - (b) the fulfilment cash flows at that date; plus or minus - (c) an adjustment for: - (i) amounts charged by the entity to the policyholders (including amounts deducted from the underlying items) before that date. - (ii) amounts paid before that date that would not have varied based on the underlying items. - (iii) the change in the risk adjustment for non-financial risk caused by the release from risk before that date.
-The entity shall estimate this amount by reference to the release of risk for similar insurance contracts that the entity issues at the transition date. - (iv) insurance acquisition cash flows paid (or for which a liability has been recognised applying another SLFRS Standard) before the transition date that are allocated to the group (see paragraph C17A). - (d) if (a)-(c) result in a contractual service margin-minus the amount of the contractual service margin that relates to services provided before that date.
+- C17 To the extent permitted by paragraph C8, for contracts with direct participation features an entity shall determine the contractual service margin or loss component of the liability for remaining coverage at the transition date as: - (a) the total fair value of the underlying items at that date; minus - (b) the fulfilment cash flows at that date; plus or minus - (c) an adjustment for: - (i) amounts charged by the entity to the policyholders (including amounts deducted from the underlying items) before that date. - (ii) amounts paid before that date that would not have varied based on the underlying items. - (iii) the change in the risk adjustment for non-financial risk caused by the release from risk before that date.
+The entity shall estimate this amount by reference to the release of risk for similar insurance contracts that the entity issues at the transition date. - (d) if (a)-(c) result in a contractual service margin-minus the amount of the contractual service margin that relates to services provided before that date.
 The total of (a)-(c) is a proxy for the total contractual service margin for all services to be provided under the group of contracts, ie before any amounts that would have been recognised in profit or loss for services provided.
-The entity shall estimate the amounts that would have been recognised in profit or loss for services provided by comparing the remaining coverage units at the transition date with the coverage units provided under the group of contracts before the transition date; or - (e) if (a)-(c) result in a loss component-adjust the loss component to nil and increase the liability for remaining coverage excluding the loss component by the same amount. - C17A To the extent permitted by paragraph C8, an entity shall apply paragraphs C14B-C14D to recognise an asset for insurance acquisition cash flows, and any adjustment to the contractual service margin of a group of insurance contracts with direct participation features for insurance acquisition cash flows (see paragraph C17(c)(iv)).
+The entity shall estimate the amounts that would have been recognised in profit or loss for services provided by comparing the remaining coverage units at the transition date with the coverage units provided under the group of contracts before the transition date; or - (e) if (a)-(c) result in a loss component-adjust the loss component to nil and increase the liability for remaining coverage excluding the loss component by the same amount.